Data Access Policy

 - The office of the General Counsel reviews the request for compliance with this policy and contacts the president and/or her designee for approval.

-- The office of the General Counsel forwards approved requests to the vice president for IT and/or her designee who will provide the data requested (if available) to the office of the General Counsel.
+- The office of the General Counsel forwards approved requests to the executive director for IT and/or her designee who will provide the data requested (if available) to the office of the General Counsel.

 - The office of the general counsel reviews the data with the requestor.